 A vast majority of people are becoming more interested in visiting North and South Vietnam.
 If you are one of those people, then we highly recommend that you take some time to get to know the Vietnamese culture.
 Like with most countries, learning the culture of the place allows you to discover the norms so that you'll get to experience the country like a local.
 Ever heard of the classic phrase "do what do locals do"?
 If yes, this post is for you.
 Today, we will walk you through the common cultural concepts that the Vietnamese locals believe in.
 If you are up for that, then let the learning begin.

-Whether you are just traveling for fun or planning to migrate to another country, doing a little research will help you prepare about the cultural differences that you might be faced with.
+Whether you are just traveling for fun or planning to migrate to another country, doing a little research will help you prepare for the cultural differences that you might be faced with.
 After all, not all countries are the same and you do not ever want to feel like a lost tourist who is rubbing off as disrespectful to the locals, right?

 In as much as we want to think that the locals can simply give you a "free pass" because you are a foreigner, it is always better to come prepared and be on the good side of the people.
 Remember, you are miles away from home, and the only people you can count on there are the locals.
 Simply think of it this way... the fact that you will do your research before you travel will make you feel like a responsible and sensitive traveler.